 Kinds of Lobster

 Before we get on to the specifics of coloring, we should probably establish: what exactly is a lobster?
 The term ‘lobster’ itself is actually a fairly wide term, encompassing the entire Nephropidae family.
-Although what most people consider to be a lobster is usually the more familiar northern species (the American and European lobster), lobsters are found in all oceans, and the term also includes several varieties of scampi, from oceans in both the northern and southern hemispheres.
+The most common lobsters that people think about are the American and European lobsters.
+However, they are found in all oceans.
+The term also includes several varieties of scampi, from oceans in both the northern and southern hemispheres.

 So, back to color!
 We all know that cooked lobsters are red; no matter what their original color, they all turn the familiar ‘lobster red’ when immersed in boiling water.
 But what’s going on before they reach our stoves?

-In general, live Maine lobsters are a greenish-brown color, but some truly remarkable colors have surfaced from the ocean depths and fallen into cooking pots over the years!
+In general, these lobsters are a greenish-brown color when alive.
+Of course, there have been some rare colors surface from the ocean depths and fall into a cooking post over the years.
 European lobsters are generally blue, with a yellow ventral surface (the belly).
-Where it gets really interesting, though, is the story of the Maine lobster, also known as the American lobster, or the ‘true’ lobster, which is the largest lobster variety by far.
-Scientists believe darker colored lobsters are likely to have evolved through natural selection in order to avoid predators, so it is unsurprising that these are the largest variety in the wild.
-You’ll also see darker colored lobsters are found in the deeper waters, while the lighter colored lobsters are closer to shore.
-The sun rays of the sun will lighten the lobster’s shell.
+Where it gets really interesting, though, is the story of the Maine lobster.
+Also known as the American lobster, or the ‘true’ lobster, which is the largest lobster variety by far.
+Scientists believe darker colored lobsters are likely to have evolved through natural selection in order to avoid predators.
+This makes it is unsurprising that these are the largest variety in the wild.
+You’ll also see darker colored lobsters are found in the deeper waters.
+Whereas the lighter colored lobsters are closer to shore.
+The rays of the sun will lighten the lobster’s shell.

-The shells of all lobsters have a mix of red, blue and yellow pigments, or chromatophores, and the exact mix of these varies as much in individual lobsters as hair and skin color does in us humans.
-Lobsters’ shells thicken not long after molting, and the thicker, ‘hard shelled’ lobsters tend to be darker in color than ‘soft shell’ lobsters that have recently shed their exoskeletons.
+The shells of all lobsters have a mix of red, blue and yellow pigments, or chromatophores.
+The exact mix of these varies as much in individual lobsters as hair and skin color do in us humans.
+Lobsters’ shells thicken not long after molting.
+The thicker, ‘hard-shelled’ lobsters tend to be darker in color than ‘soft shell’ lobsters that have recently shed their exoskeletons.

-Scientists say that lobsters have probably always been cropping up in unusual colors here and there, but in today’s world, where everyone has a camera (and a Twitter account) means that the odd ones get much more attention.
+Scientists say that lobsters have probably always been cropping up in unusual colors here and there.
+In today’s world, however, where everyone has a camera (and an Instagram account) the odd ones get much more attention.
 So, what’s really behind these multi-colored oddities?

-Don’t be fooled, lobster are not red!
-One of Norman Rockwell’s most popular covers deput in the Saturday Evening Post on April’s Fools Day, 1945.
+Don’t be fooled, lobsters are not red!
+One of Norman Rockwell’s most popular covers debuted in the Saturday Evening Post on April’s Fools Day, 1945.
 It has over 50 intentional inaccuracies.
 The blue lobster in the illustration is not one of them.
 Can you find the other “mistakes” and contradictions below?

-One in two Million: The odds of catching a blue lobster are 1-in-2 million, while yellow and orange-and-black calico lobsters comes in at 1-in-30 million, split-colored varieties have been pegged at 1-in-50 million, and white — the rarest of all — at 1-in-100 million.
+The odds of catching a blue lobster are 1-in-2 million.
+While yellow and orange-and-black calico lobsters come in at 1-in-30 million.
+Split-colored varieties have been pegged at 1-in-50 million.
+White — the rarest of all — at 1-in-100 million.
 Science tells us that blue lobsters are not just uncommon, but are in fact mutants.
 This is the result of a genetic mutation that causes the blue color.

-Some American lobsters have a single mutation one piece of their SNA that results in overproduction of a particular protein.
-This results in the bright blue pigment, rather than the typical mix of pigments that result in the typical greenish-brown, their shell contains only bright blue pigment.
-In the wild, approximately one one in 2 million lobsters are blue, though it isn’t clear whether all of these are descendants of the first mutant blue lobster, or if this mutation is independently occurring.
-Just this August a Swan Island stern man hit the lottery when he trapped a rare blue lobster weighing in about two pounds.
+Blue lobsters are, in fact, the result of a single mutation of one piece of the SNA of American lobsters.
+This mutation causes an overproduction of a particular protein.
+This results in the bright blue pigment, rather than the typical mix of pigments that give the typical greenish-brown.
+In the wild, approximately one one in 2 million lobsters are blue.
+It isn’t clear whether all of these are descendants of the first mutant blue lobster, or if it is independently occurring.
+Just this August a Swan Island stern man hit the lottery when he trapped a rare, two-pound blue lobster.
 He plans to donate this special crustacean to a local aquarium.

-Calico lobsters, also known as ‘orange lobsters’, are also quite rare, ranking alongside the yellow lobster at roughly one in 30 million.
+Calico lobsters, also known as ‘orange lobsters’, are also quite rare.
+They rank alongside the yellow lobster at roughly one in 30 million.
 They are notable in the unique pattern of mottled orange and black on their shells.

 Several lobsters have been caught that had a different coloration pattern on their right and left halves.
 These lobsters are true oddities.
-One showed up off the coast of Maine, again in 2006 – from hereon to be known as the Year of the Weird Lobsters.
-In the last 50 years only three of these special creatures have been spotted, and the odds of finding another are one in 50 million.
+In the last 50 years only three of these special creatures have been spotted.
+The odds of finding another?
+One in 50 million.

 Finally, the red lobster!
-Not exclusively the window trophy of seafood restaurants, truly red lobsters really do exist in the wild, though not as commonly as our visual lobster culture would have you expect.
+Not exclusively the window trophy of seafood restaurants, truly red lobsters really do exist in the wild.
+They’re not as common as our visual lobster culture would have you expect.
 Around one in ten million lobsters are naturally red before cooking.
-Apparently these lobsters aren’t actually mutants, they are the same as blue and yellow lobsters, but they just have more red pigment, and so manifest with red exoskeletons.
+Apparently these lobsters aren’t actually mutants.
+They are the same as blue and yellow lobsters, but they just have more red pigment.
+This manifests with red exoskeletons.
 As you might expect, they stay red once cooked.

 Into the Pot!